Mobula fever.jpg

 Days 2 - 5: Ocean Safari

 These are our four ocean safari days.
-We’ll head out on our private boat to explore the vibrant waters of La Ventana, where massive schools of mobula rays move like birds, and orcas, dolphins, sharks, bait balls, sea lions, rays, and turtles keep the ocean alive in every direction.
+We’ll head out on our private boat to explore the vibrant waters of La Ventana, where massive schools of mobula rays move like birds, dolphins, sharks, bait balls, sea lions, rays, and turtles keep the ocean alive in every direction.
 Every day is different and truly anything is possible in La Ventana.

 Throughout the expedition, Matthew will offer filmmaking, storytelling, and editing coaching.
 We’ll practice in the water, review footage together at the villa, and learn tools to make filming feel natural and fun.